 Aloe Vera Benefits for Dogs

 Aloe vera contains minerals like calcium, potassium, iron, and magnesium; vitamins such as vitamin A, vitamin C, and vitamin E; and amino acids that are essential as the building blocks of protein.
-The plant also has natural anti-bacterial and anti-inflammatory agents, and also acts as an anti-oxidant.
-The gel from Aloe vera also has enzymes that reduce inflammation and boost the healing process.

 Topical application of Aloe Vera gel is useful for a number of purposes: